Football Federation American Samoa: Domestic Football

-The FFAS also organizes the islands football leagues, the FFAS Senior League, which began in 1981, and the FFAS Women's National League, which began around 1987.
+The FFAS also organizes the island's football leagues, the FFAS Senior League, which began in 1981, and the FFAS Women's National League, which began around 1987.
 Pago Youth are the most successful men's team and Black Roses are the most successful women's team in American Samoa.
 The winners of the men's league used to qualify for the preliminary rounds of the OFC Champions League up until the 2019 pandemic cancelled the tournaments.
 They also organize the FFAS President's Cup, the men's national cup.

+The 2023 FFAS National League kicked off on 6 August 2023 in Pago Pago with the Men's Division, Women's Division, Men's Division Cup and Women's Division Cup.

+10 Teams involved in the 2023 FFAS National League (Men's) are Royal Puma, Black Roses, Utulei Youth, Ilona & To'omata, Tafuna Jets, Vaiala Tonga, PanSa, Lion Heart, Green Bay, Pago Youth.

+10 Teams involved in the 2023 FFAS National League (Women's) are Royal Puma, Black Roses, Utulei Youth, Ilona & To'omata, Tafuna Jets,Vaiala Tonga, PanSa, Lion Heart, Green Bay, Pago Youth.